On the Internal Topological Structure of Plane Regions: A Graph Representation of Plane Regions

+By Proposition~\ref{prop:srh-con-interior} we know a bounded semi-algebraic region $X$ is a simple region with holes iff $X^\circ$ is connected.
+Therefore, we have \begin{corollary} Suppose $A,B$ are two simple regions with holes, if $A^\circ$ and $B^\circ$ are linked, then $A\cup B$ is a simple region with holes. \end{corollary}

+Recall that a component of a plane region $A$ is a connected component of either the interior or the exterior of $A$. \begin{proposition} Suppose $A$ is a bounded semi-algebraic region.
+Then each component of $A$ is linked to at least one other component of $A$.
+Moreover, if two components are linked, then exactly one is an interior component of $A$. \end{proposition} \begin{proof} Because the boundary of each component $c$ is contained in the union of the boundaries of all other components, we know that $c$ is linked to at least one other component.
+Suppose $c_1,c_2$ are two linked components.
+By Lemma~\ref{lemma:union} we know that $(\overline{c_1}\cup \overline{c_2})^\circ$ is connected.
+If both $c_1$ and $c_2$ are interior components, then $c_1\cup c_2 \subseteq (\overline{c_1}\cup\overline{c_2})^\circ$ is contained in $A^\circ$, which contradicts the assumption that $c_1$ is a connected component of $A^\circ$.
+Therefore, at most one of $c_1$ and $c_2$ is an interior component.
+Similarly, we can show at most one of $c_1$ and $c_2$ is an exterior component. \end{proof}

 For a bounded semi-algebraic region $A$, we introduce a level function, which classifies the components of $A$ into levels. \begin{definition} Let $A$ be a bounded semi-algebraic region.
-For each component $c$ of $A$, we define $\lev(c)$, the level of component $c$, inductively as follows: \begin{itemize} \item The level of $b_0$, the unbounded component of $A$, is 0; \item For an undefined $c^\ast$, if there exists a previously defined node $c$ which is linked to $c^\ast$, then define $\lev(c^\ast)=\lev(c)+1$. \end{itemize} \end{definition} For two linked components $c_1,c_2$, it is easy to prove that $\lev(c_1)-\lev(c_2)=\pm 1$.
-Take the bounded semi-algebraic region $C$ in Figure~\ref{fig:3comb} as example.
+For each component $c$ of $A$, we define $\lev(c)$, the level of component $c$, inductively as follows: \begin{itemize} \item The level of $b_0$, the unbounded exterior component of $A$, is 0; \item For an undefined $c^\ast$, if there exists a previously defined node $c$ which is linked to $c^\ast$, then define $\lev(c^\ast)=\lev(c)+1$. \end{itemize} That is, $\lev(c)$ is the minimum length of a sequence $c=c_n,c_{n-1},\cdots,b_0$ whose successive elements are linked. \end{definition} For two linked components $c_1,c_2$, it is easy to prove that $\lev(c_1)-\lev(c_2)=\pm 1$.
+Take the bounded semi-algebraic region $C$ in Figure~\ref{fig:3comb} as an example.
 We have $\lev(b_0)=0$, $\lev(a_1)=\lev(a_2)=1$, and $\lev(b_1)=2$.